About this EWP Escape & Rescue Course

-Successfully completing this course will allow you to escape or assist with a rescue from an EWP with an Emergency Descent Device or Controlled Descent Device.
+This course covers the skills required to safely perform an emergency descent escape or rescue from an elevated work platform (EWP) fitted with an Emergency Descent Device or Controlled Descent Device.

 Location: